hyundai-robotics/doc-svtool-change/1-intro/3-operations.md

 ﻿# 1.3 Operation Workflow

-To use the Servo Tool Change function, the system must be initialized and configured to a level that supports auxiliary axes.
+To use the Servo Tool Change function, the system must be initialized and configured to a level that supports additional axes.
 Based on the system specifications covered in this manual, the workflow—from system initialization to user program creation—is summarized in the table below.